cwfitzgerald/bfcc/README.md

 ###The advanced brainfuck family compiler that literally no one asked for!

-The bfcc is an optimizing interpreter/transpiler for brainfuck and in the future will support many different brainfuck derivitives.
+The bfcc is an optimizing interpreter/transpiler for brainfuck and in the future will support many different brainfuck derivatives.

 See [The Todo list](https://github.com/Sirflankalot/bfcc/blob/master/TODO.md).